CHB61/flutter_selectable_list/README.md

     );
   },
 );
 ```

+Top-level functions `showModalDropdown` and `showModalSideSheet` are included as part of the package.
+These can be used for general purposes.

 ## Contributing
 Pull requests are welcome.
 If you are interested in becoming a collaborator, please send an email.